verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] I don't know how to be anything else
 - [ ] "the place in which i'll fit will not exist until i make it." -James Baldwin
 - [ ] Is that all your imagination is capable of?
-- [ ] The spirit of the times is that of joyless urgency.
+- [ ] The spirit of the times is one of joyless urgency.
+- [ ] If you don't know what a button does, don't push it.